-- Governments to explicitly prioritize national budget allocations for achieving education outcomes through concrete medium-term budget plans and encourage the private sector to contribute more. - Invest in flexible education systems - Formalize technical and vocational training and other informal and nonformal skilling avenues, including apprenticeships to lift people out of poverty and bring about economic development. - Develop tailor-made teaching and learning materials that complement the available jobs in specific contexts. - Enable a new model of digital skills supply where intermediaries are used to bring information from the Internet to those who need it. - Diversify student financing options to support marginalized and vulnerable youth - Involve industry-leading organizations in skills building (i.e. curriculum development, hosting of internships, contribution of equipment, and training of faculty) and providing them with benefits such as public funding of the training program, or first pick of training graduates for staff can sustain commitment to and support for educational reforms agenda.
+- Governments should explicitly prioritize national budget allocations for achieving education outcomes through concrete medium-term budget plans and encourage the private sector to contribute more. - Investment in flexible education systems. - Formalizing technical and vocational training and other informal and non-formal skilling avenues, including apprenticeships, to lift people out of poverty and bring about economic development. - Developing tailor-made teaching and learning materials to complement the available jobs in specific contexts. - Enabling a new model of digital skills supply where intermediaries bring information from the Internet to those who need it. - Diversifying student financing options to support marginalized and vulnerable youths. - Involving industry-leading organizations in skills building (i.e., curriculum development, hosting internships, contributing equipment, and training of faculty) and providing such benefits as public funding of the training program, or first pick of training graduates for staff to sustain commitment to and support for educational reforms agenda.